mnoj/mnoj.github.io/index.md

 I am currently working on:

 - Propagation characterization for industrial environments
-- Simulation and evaluation of advanced communication systems in harsh industrial scenarios
+- Simulation and evaluation of advanced communication systems in Harsh industrial scenarios

 You can view my research output on [Google Scholar](https://scholar.google.com/citations?user=ISoyeTQAAAAJ&hl=es)